greg4fun/katacoda-scenarios-1/docker/step1.md

 This will pull the redis image associated with tag **4** usually this is a version number.

-We can view our local images:
+View our local images again to see any changes:

 `docker images`{{execute}}

-For more info about an image:
+For much more detailed info about an image:

 `docker inspect redis`{{execute}}